October 1, 2019

 With the General Data Protection Regulation (GDPR) being in force for over a year now, having brought confusion and fuss to businesses which the threat of fines running into the millions.

-The wakes of these fines have made businesses realise that there is a reputational risk to data breaches as well as the fines.
+In the wake of these fines, businesses are realising that there is a reputational risk to data breaches as well as the fines.
 The question is how you can limit the risks of both financial and reputational damages to the business.

 Firstly, if a data breach has occurred the ICO must be notified within 72 hours.
 If the breach poses a high risk, such as the loss of financial information then the affected individuals will need to be notified without undue delay.